datacarpentry/datacarpentry.github.io/_posts/2018-09-04-atmos-ocean-launch.md

 *in* the atmosphere and ocean science context.
-This idea of discipline (or data-type) specific workshops was the driving force behind the establishment of Data Carpentry, so with their assistance I've developed lesson materials for a complete one-day workshop:
+This idea of discipline (or data-type) specific workshops was the driving force behind the establishment of Data Carpentry, so this year with their assistance I've developed lesson materials for a complete one-day workshop:
 [https://carpentrieslab.github.io/python-aos-lesson](https://carpentrieslab.github.io/python-aos-lesson)

 The workshop centers around the task of writing a Python script